 It will take approximately 4 to 12 weeks for fractures to heal; younger animals may heal faster than senior pets.
 Severe soft tissue injuries require a longer rehabilitation period.
 Pet senior care services include extra precautions when it comes to pet orthopedic surgery or any types of surgery your senior pets may require.
 However, with the right at home care your animal will be as good as new in no time

-Services available in our animal clinic range from preventative care services such as pet vaccinations spay and neuter procedures, pet dental, pet senior care and puppy and kitten care to pet boarding, emergency care and surgical services.
+Services available in our animal clinic range from preventative care services such as pet vaccinations spay and neuter procedures, pet dental, pet senior care and puppy and kitten care to emergency care and surgical services.
 Visit our clinic for all of your cat and dog veterinary needs.